jonathantsang/jonathantsang.github.io2/my-story/my-story.md

 4. fun
 5. mental health

 The people who can efficiently balance all 5 are few and far between and most people can only choose 2-3 of these and execute effectively.
 If you choose to have all 5, you often do a poor job addressing all of them.
 Despite this page being called `my-story` I will admit it is a heavily edited and skewed story that leans towards moments of great accomplishments or periods of change in my life.
 Not everything is as dynamic or picturesque as this, and I feel in some way responsible to say that these are only the "highlights" of my undergrad.
-There were just as many "lowlights" that were not mentioned:
+There were just as many "lowlights" that were not mentioned in as much detail:

 - In 2017 I was unable to find a developer job for my co-op, I had to work in QA
 - I failed to win anything at the first 12 hackathons I went to (despite people telling me it was very easy to win at hackathons)